HSG-WAS-SS22/axelrod-tournament/README.md

 ```

 ## WAS Axelrod Tournament Rules
-Each player submits its strategy for the Prisoner's Dilemma.
-The tournament is a round robin run (one iteration) so that each player is paired with each other player.
+Each player submits their strategy for the Prisoner's Dilemma.
+The tournament is a round robin run (one iteration) so that each player is paired with every other player.
-Each player is also paired with its own twin and with RANDOM, a strategy player that cooperates and defects with equal probability.
+Each player is also paired with its own twin and with RANDOM, a strategy player that cooperates or defects in each round with equal probability.
 Each match between two players consists of 10 rounds.
 The player whose strategy accumulated the greatest score wins.